No Father’s Day

-It’s Father’s Day season!
+It’s Father’s Day season, which means it is Father’s Day stories season.
 So, in honour of the day where we show the father figures in our lives some love, lemme tell you about that time when myself and some other dads got no love.

 I’ll error on the side of vagueness, to protect the innocent.

 J is in a club with some other little girls, which gets together weekly, to hang out.
 Because of my work schedule, K almost always take her to their get togethers.
 The few times that I’ve picked up J or dropped her off, I’ve noticed the occasional dad, but it’s almost always mothers.

 A couple of months ago, a message was sent out to the parents, about an event.
 Basically, the group was going to have a big sleepover at a local tourist attraction, for the girls and one parent.
 They would stay up late, do a bunch of fun activities, and sleep on the floor in the main area, in sleeping bags.
 Some other groups would also be there.
 It was definitely going to be a unique, memorable outing.

 Because K was more involved with the club, she was the one who was going to go to the sleepover.
 However, a few weeks before the big night, something came up, and K wasn’t able to take J any more.
 No problem, though.
 I’d go instead.

 And then the message about the details pertaining to the event came out.

 In it, it specifically said that it was for the girls and their female parent or guardian only.

 Now, in my mind, that was pretty discriminatory.
 Not every child has a female in their life who could participate in an event like this.
 Why should they be punished?
 What difference did it make, too, whether a dad or male guardian came?